Cato Menkerud

-Menkerud at the 2006 Rally Australia.

 Cato Menkerud (born 23 August 1973 in Lillehammer, Norway) is a rally co-driver.
 He started as a co-driver in 1992 for his father Helge Menkerud.
 In addition to Henning Solberg, he has co-driven for Petter Solberg, Birger Gundersen, Thomas Kolberg, Alexander Foss and Henrik Lundgaard.
-After the 2009 World Rally Championship season Menkerud split from Henning Solberg, and became the co-driver for Eyvind Brynildsen.
-In addition to being a co-driver he runs a gas station in Lillehammer, where he lives.
+After the 2009 World Rally Championship season, Menkerud split from Henning Solberg, and became the co-driver for Eyvind Brynildsen.
+In addition to being a co-driver, he runs a gas station in Lillehammer, where he lives.
 He is married to Charlotte.